AmirTJ/EECS-3311/README.md

  > make the system to be end-2-end
  ### User stories

- >Finsih delete, add, remove all, show all information and borrow statu of the book.
+ >Finsih delete, add, remove all, show all information and borrow status of the book.

  >Finish show bunssines hour and policy of the library